Professor of Computer Science

 - 1989, Bachelors, Computer Engineering, Sharif Univ of Technology

 Dr. Shahabi was an Associate Editor of IEEE Transactions on Parallel and Distributed Systems (TPDS) from 2004 to 2009, IEEE Transactions on Knowledge and Data Engineering (TKDE) from 2010-2013 and VLDB Journal from 2009-2015.
 He is currently on the editorial board of the ACM Transactions on Spatial Algorithms and Systems (TSAS) and ACM Computers in Entertainment.
 He is the founding chair of IEEE NetDB workshop and also the general co-chair of SSTD'15, ACM GIS 2007, 2008 and 2009.
 He chaired the nomination committee of ACM SIGSPATIAL for the 2011-2014 terms.
-He has been PC co-chair of is a PC co-Chair of BigComp'2016, MDM'2016, DASFAA 2015, IEEE MDM 2013 and IEEE BigData 2013, and regularly serves on the program committee of major conferences such as VLDB, ACM SIGMOD, IEEE ICDE, ACM SIGKDD, IEEE ICDM, and ACM Multimedia.
+He is a PC co-Chair of BigComp'2016 and MDM'2016.
+In the past, he has been PC co-chair of DASFAA 2015, IEEE MDM 2013 and IEEE BigData 2013, and regularly serves on the program committee of major conferences such as VLDB, ACM SIGMOD, IEEE ICDE, ACM SIGKDD, IEEE ICDM, and ACM Multimedia.

 Databases, Spatial Databases, Mutlimedia Databases, Geospatial Information Systems, data mining